Azure/azure-sdk-for-go/eng/tools/azgoperf/README.md

 2. Change the name of `templateCmd`.
 Best practices are to use a `<packageName>Cmd` as the name.
 Fill in `Use`, `Short`, `Long`, and `RunE` for your specific test.

 3. Implement the `GlobalSetup`, `Setup`, `Run`, `TearDown`, `GlobalTearDown`, and `GetMetadata` functions.
-All of these functions will take a `context.Context` type to prevent an erroneous test from blocking.
-GetMetadata should return a `string` with the name of the specific test.
-This is only used by the test proxy for generating and reading recordings.
+All of these functions will take a `context.Context` type to prevent an erroneous test from blocking. `GetMetadata` should return a `string` with the name of the specific test.
+This is only used by the test proxy for generating and reading recordings. `GlobalSetup` and `GlobalTearDown` are called once each, at the beginning and end of the performance test respectively.
+These are good places to do client instantiation, create instances, etc. `Setup` and `TearDown` are called once before each test iteration.
+If there is nothing to do in any of these steps, you can use `return nil` for the implementation.

 ### Writing a test

 ### Testing with streams
+TODO

 ### Writing a Batch Test
+TODO

 ## Running Performance Tests